mzampetakis/home-assistant-setup/README.md

 ## Custom scripts

-In order to perform any custom operation within the HA various scripts can be integrated.In my case I have integrated a baric router management through a custom binary interface I have developed.Mor info about custom scripts integrations within the HA can be found at the [Custom Scripts](/custom-scripts) page.
+In order to perform any custom operation within the HA various scripts can be integrated.
+In my case I have integrated a baric router management through a custom binary interface I have developed.Mor info about custom scripts integrations within the HA can be found at the [Custom Scripts](/custom-scripts) page.

 ## Automation